CBD & Sex 101: Your Guide to Achieving Balance for Greater Sexual Satisfaction

 A verified Equilibria community member and mom had a similar experience.
-“Having kids has brought so much to my life: joy, fulfillment, love, and purpose but also sleepless nights, stress, exhaustion and the death of my libido.”
+“Having kids has brought so much to my life: joy, fulfillment, love, and purpose but also sleepless nights, stress, exhaustion, and the death of my libido.”
 Ever since taking Equilibria’s Daily Drops, she felt more relaxed, focused, and rested.
 The benefit she wasn’t expecting?
 Enhanced desire.
 “Like, the I gotta have you now leading to explosive pre-kid sex kinda desire,” she shares.

 The Bottom Line

-While your definition of pleasure and an overall satisfying sex life is ultimately your own, we all deserve to feel comfort in our bodies and with our sexuality.
+While your definition of pleasure and overall satisfying sex life is ultimately your own, we all deserve to feel comfortable in our bodies and with our sexuality.
 As Chavez recommends, it’s all about exploring and figuring out what’s right for your body — all while knowing sexual wellness is not only achievable but well-deserved.